awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-mgmt-compose.md

 With the AWS Elastic Beanstalk `Compose Environments` API, you can create and update groups of Elastic Beanstalk environments within a single application\.
 Each environment in the group can run a separate component of a service\-oriented architecture application\.
 The `Compose Environments` API takes a list of application versions and an optional group name\.
 Elastic Beanstalk creates an environment for each application version, or, if the environments already exist, deploys the application versions to them\.

 Create links between Elastic Beanstalk environments to designate one environment as a dependency of another\.
 When you create a group of environments with the `Compose Environments` API, Elastic Beanstalk creates dependent environments only after their dependencies are up and running\.
-For more information on environment links, see [Creating Links Between AWS Elastic Beanstalk Environments](environment-cfg-links.md)\.
+For more information on environment links, see [Creating Links Between Elastic Beanstalk Environments](environment-cfg-links.md)\.

 The `Compose Environments` API uses an [environment manifest](environment-cfg-manifest.md) to store configuration details that are shared by groups of environments\.
 Each component application must have an `env.yaml` configuration file in its application source bundle that specifies the parameters used to create its environment\.

 `Compose Environments` requires the `EnvironmentName` and `SolutionStack` to be specified in the environment manifest for each component application\.

 You can use the `Compose Environments` API with the Elastic Beanstalk command line interface \(EB CLI\), the AWS CLI, or an SDK\.
-See [Managing Multiple AWS Elastic Beanstalk Environments as a Group with the EB CLI](ebcli-compose.md) for EB CLI instructions\.
+See [Managing Multiple Elastic Beanstalk Environments as a Group with the EB CLI](ebcli-compose.md) for EB CLI instructions\.

 ## Using the `Compose Environments` API<a name="environment-mgmt-compose-example"></a>